Nexlab-One/verus-t-rpc/docs/security/security-overview.md

 # Security Overview

-This document provides a comprehensive overview of the security features, architecture, and best practices implemented in the Verus RPC Server.
+Overview of the security features, architecture, and best practices implemented in the Verus RPC Server.

 ## 🛡️ Security Architecture